bbabines/v4-portfolio/README.md

 ## About The Project

 I wanted to upgrade my portfolio (yet again) utilizing Three.js/React Three Fiber.
-I have a love and passion for interactive and immersive content that it's easy to get carried away.
+I have a love and passion for interactive and immersive content that it's easy to get carried away with.
 However, I think I stuck a good balance between functionality and interactivity with this version.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>